Agile methods for industry: backlog, retrospective and daily in R&D

 Regulated project (medical, aero), imposed milestones Hybrid management: Agile upstream, V-model for industrialisation Hybrid Management

-Cross-functional team, need for structured rituals Adapted Scrum: roles, backlog and ceremonies for industry Hardware Agility
+Cross-functional team, need for structured practices Adapted Scrum: roles, work list and practices for industry Hardware Agility

 Overloaded design office, multiple simultaneous projects Industrial Kanban: visual flow, WIP limitation Deploy Agility